cnbbooks/lfe-tutorial/sequential/propmaps.md

 #M("key" 42)
 ```

 We will jump straight into the deep end with an example using some interesting features.
-The following example shows how we calculate alpha blending using maps to reference color and alpha channels:
+The following example shows how we calculate alpha blending using maps to reference color and alpha channels.
+Save this code as the file ``color.lfe`` in the directory from which you have run the LFE REPL:

 ```lisp
 (defmodule color